jpower432/trestle-demo-fork/markdown/system-security-plans/acme_fedramp_demo_ssp/mp/mp-7.md

 ## Control Statement

-The organization [restricts; prohibits] the use of [organization-defined types of information system media] on [organization-defined information systems or system components] using [organization-defined security safeguards].
+The organization [Selection: restricts; prohibits] the use of [organization-defined types of information system media] on [organization-defined information systems or system components] using [organization-defined security safeguards].

 ## Control Objective